 - 3.1 Students are admitted to the upper division twice each year.
 The upper division normally requires five (5) semesters and one (1) May Semester for completion. - 3.2 A separate application must be filed to request consideration for admission into the upper division of nursing.
-Beginning with the Fall 2017 admissions process, application deadlines will as follows: Deadline to apply for Fall admission - June 1st.
-Deadline to apply for Spring admission - October 1st. - 3.3 A Prerequisite GPA of at least 2.75 is required for consideration for admission into the upper division (See 1.2 above).
+Beginning with the Fall 2017 admissions process, application deadlines will as follows: Deadline to apply for Fall admission June 1st.
+Deadline to apply for Spring admission October 1st. - 3.3 A Prerequisite GPA of at least 2.75 is required for consideration for admission into the upper division (See 1.2 above).
 In conformance with the stated mission of the Department of Nursing, students presenting program deficits may be considered for probationary admission.
 A student admitted on probationary status may be required to schedule a reduced academic load in order to achieve program objectives, thereby increasing program length.
-A student admitted on probationary status must meet the conditions as specified by the A&P Committee. - 3.4 An ACT® composite score or SAT® equivalent will be utilized to calculate a priority score for the purposes of admission to the Department of Nursing.
+A student admitted on probationary status must meet the conditions as specified by the A&P Committee. - An ACT® composite score or SAT® equivalent will be utilized to calculate a priority score for the purposes of admission to the Department of Nursing.
 Beginning with the Fall 2017 admissions process, a minimum of 20 on the ACT® composite score (or SAT® equivalent) will be required to apply to the BSN program at the Department of Nursing. - 3.5 Students who have English as a second language must present a minimum score of the TOEFL (Test of English as a Foreign Language) exam taken within four years.
 To be eligible to apply for admission to upper division, minimum scores are: 560 for the TOEFL Written (paper based), 220 for the TOEFL CBT (computer based), and 83 for the iBT (internet based).
 Students native to countries where English is a commonly used language and/or those who have been living in a country for many years where English is a primary spoken language may request a waiver of this requirement. - 3.6 The Department of Nursing reserves the right to limit the number of students enrolled in nursing courses in order to make the most effective use of the educational resources available. - 3.7 Criminal background checks and drug screens are required for all nursing students. - 3.8 A student that has been enrolled in any upper division program (RN or LPN), and can provide a letter of good standing from that institution's college or school of nursing, is eligible to apply to the upper division nursing program at JSU.
-A student that has been dismissed from any upper division program (RN or LPN) is not eligible to apply. - 3.9 Students not admitted in the fall semester but meeting the requirements for admission to upper division may be offered deferred admission for the following spring semester determinant on number of applicants and space available. - 4.
-Early Admission - 4.1 In certain situations (e.g. for military personnel), students may request approval from Admissions and Progressions Committee for conditional admission prior to the normal admissions processing period for the semester for which the student wishes to enter upper division.
-Such a request must be submitted in writing through the Office of Academic Services and must include a detailed explanation of why the exception to policy is necessary.
-If the request is approved, Admissions and Progressions Committee will provide written guidelines which will outline the student's responsibilities for maintaining the conditional admission status and any additional specific circumstances under which the admission will be revoked.
+A student that has been dismissed from any upper division program (RN or LPN) is not eligible to apply. - 3.9 Students not admitted in the fall semester but meeting the requirements for admission to upper division may be offered deferred admission for the following spring semester determinant on number of applicants and space available.